paulodiff/rainbow-table-index/README.md

 # 🚨 DO NOT USE IN PRODUCTION! 🚨
 ## Disclaimer
-- This library is a proof of concept, and tis library is currently only used for experimental projects.
+- This library is a proof of concept.

 ## TODO
 - prefix table